 As a general guideline, major scholarships are worth up to 25% of fees and minor scholarships 10%, irrespective of family means.

-To register your interest, please contact our Admissions Manager on 01823 340830 or email firstname.lastname@example.org
+For further information, please contact our Admissions team on 01823 340830 or email firstname.lastname@example.org

 The Sidney Lawton Music Trust was established by Sidney Lawton, Director of Music at Queen’s College from 1947-1980, who was a highly published and respected musician and teacher.